pompiefinuliar-ph/PixelFightingGame/README.md

-To find the .exe file, navigate and find "Releases" section and click "tags", click "deployed.exe", and click "PixelFightingGame.application" to download and install to play the game.
+To find the .exe file, navigate and find "Releases" section and click "tags", click "release", and click "PixelFightingGame.application" to download and install to play the game.